CoupleList/iOS/README.md

 - Run `pod install` inside the project directory, which will install the required pods.

-- Obtain GoogleService-Info.plist file by contacting kirinpatel@gmail.com in order for Firebase to communicate correctly.
+- Obtain the ***GoogleService-Info.plist*** file by contacting kirinpatel@gmail.com in order for Firebase to communicate correctly.

 *Be sure to open the Xcode workspace instead of the project file itself.*